yt-project/yt/doc/source/analyzing/generating_processed_data.rst

 .. code-block:: python

-    # Adds all of the data to the table, but non-used bins are masked
+    # Adds all of the data to the DataFrame, but non-used bins are filled with NaNs
     df = profile.to_dataframe()
-    # Only adds the used bins to the table
+    # Only adds the used bins to the DataFrame
     df_used = profile.to_dataframe(only_used=True)
     # Only adds the density and temperature fields
     df2 = profile.to_dataframe(fields=["density","temperature"])